 We’ve spent a lot of time discussing the joys and tribulations of horse ownership, but in addition to horses, many small farms raise cattle and other livestock.
-These so-called “hobby” or “lifestyle” farms are growing across the US.
+These “hobby” or “lifestyle” farms are growing across the US.

 For hobby farmers, summer months can bring a much-needed reminder of the joys of farming.
 Months of layering on clothing, breaking ice in water buckets, and trudging through knee-high snow banks are blissfully behind us as we roll out of bed and throw on a pair of shorts and barn shoes to do morning chores.